Ultima II (cosmetics line): Products

-The range also includes Colour Cosmetics, which is made up of lipsticks and lip glosses, mascaras, foundations, powders, eye shadows and liners, cheek blushes.
+The range also includes colour cosmetics, including lipsticks and lip glosses, mascaras, foundations, powders, eye shadows and liners, and blushes.

 Spokesmodels

 Lauren Hutton modelled exclusively for Ultima II in the 1960s and 1970s.
 She was the nation's first cosmetics model to hold an exclusive contract.
 Models Cybill Shepherd, Aurélie Claudel, Kim Alexis, Monique Chevalier, and Jenny Brunt also represented the brand.